apsarab08/blood-group-prediction/README.md

 Pillow

-Pillow Image Processing

 Scikit-Learn

 Matplotlib

-⚙️ Workflow of the System
+⚙ Workflow of the System

 user uploads a fingerprint image

-system checks for valid image format
+system validates the image format

-preprocessing is applied
+image preprocessing is applied

-VGG16 model predicts probabilities
+VGG16 model analyzes the image

+probabilities for each class are generated

 final blood group is selected

 confidence score is displayed

-result is stored for future reference
+result is stored in database

 📂 Project Structure
 blood-group-prediction/